jerewill-cisco/intersight-splunk-addon/README.md

 ![Least-Privilige Role](images/role.png)

 Simply install the app and click on the Inputs tab.
 Click the 'Create New Input' button to add an input for each Intersight account or appliance you wish use with Splunk.
 Don't forget to scroll down!
+If you have multiple appliances or SaaS accounts (or a mix of both), you can add each of them as a separate Intput on this page.
+SaaS inputs will retrieve the account name from Intersight as the source field, while appliances will use the value from Intersight Hostname as the source field.

 ![Add Intersight Input](images/add_intersight.png)

-### Fields on the Add Intersight dialog...
+## Fields on the Add Intersight dialog

 - Name : This name is the name of the input.
 It isn't used elsewhere and can be a friendly name for the Intersight account.
 - Interval : This interval (in seconds) controls how often the input will retrieve data from Intersight.